 Start the revolution without him.
-In Amazon's "Crisis in Six Scenes," Woody Allen's first genuine crack at a TV series, the writer/director plays a hack more interested in landing a book deal than getting swept up in the 1960s counterculture.
+In “Crisis in Six Scenes,” Woody Allen’s first genuine crack at a TV series, the writer/director plays a hack more interested in landing a book deal than getting swept up in the 1960s counterculture movement.
 An intrusion by freedom fighter Miley Cyrus changes all that.
-This is old-fashioned, nebbish Allen with one stammering routine after another —his pitch to a network about a family comedy set in caveman times is a hoot — but the six episodes are about as revelatory as a rerun of "Laugh-In."
-Elaine May makes a rare, and rewarding, appearance as Allen's incredibly patient wife.
+This is old-fashioned, nebbishy Allen, with one stammering routine after another — his pitch to a network about a family comedy set in cave-man times is a hoot — but the six episodes are about as revelatory as a rerun of “Laugh-In.”

 Now streaming on Amazon Prime

 “Best of Enemies,” a documentary that revisits the 1968 debates between William F. Buckley and Gore Vidal, shows that bullying and name-calling can trump smart conversation even when both participants are card-carrying members of the intelligentsia.
 Want to blame someone for the kind of immature banter that dominates time on news networks?
 Start with these clowns.